Shreyashlawate/JAVA-/README.md

 # JAVA-
-This repository has problems i have solved while learning java
+This repository has problems and codes i  have solved while learning java